 |Date||Sunrise||Midday (Solar Noon)||Sunset||Daylight Hours|

-Although the latest sunset always comes on or near June 27 at mid-northern latitudes every year, the sky scene in the northwestern dusk is special to June 27, 2015.
+The latest sunset always comes on or near June 27 at mid-northern latitudes every year.

 Bottom line: Why don’t the latest sunsets come on the longest day (the solstice)?
 In a nutshell, it’s a discrepancy between the sun and the clock.
 Thus, for mid-northern latitudes, the latest sunsets always come in late June.